iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient and Subdifferential Examples.md

 ---
 ### **Example 2: The Indicator Function**

+Before we start, recall contents from [[../Background/Normal Cone]].

 > Let $C$ be any subset of the Euclidean space, let $N_C$ denotes the normal cone of $C$, then $N_C = \partial \delta_C$, the normal cone equals to the convex subgradient on the indicator function of set $C$.